-ZIV’s daily volume is generally less than 10,000 , and its spread runs in the 7 to 10 cent range—not great, but it can handle good size trades (thousands of shares), without getting jerked around.
-Recently ZIV has been my primary trading vehicle for inverse volatility.
+ZIV’s daily volume is generally around 80,000, and its spread runs in the 7 to 10 cent range—not great, but it can handle good size trades (thousands of shares), without getting jerked around.
+At times ZIV has been my primary trading vehicle for inverse volatility.
 Lots of zip, with lower drawdown risk than the short term products.
 For more on ZIV see Trading Inverse Volatility with a Simple Ratio.

 For example, imagine after you sell XYZ short at $100 it drops like a rock to $2/share.
 If it drops the next day from $2 to $1.5, it’s a 25% daily move—but the value of your short position only changes from $98 to $98.5 per share.
 That’s a 0.5% move and the leverage, 0.5%/25% is only 0.02X.
 Conversely, if XYZ moves to $150 after you short it at $100, a $1 daily move down (0.67%) changes your position value from $50/share to $51/share—a 2% move which is 2%/.67% = 3X leverage.
 The graph below shows this relationship.

 Regarding risk, these are volatile products.
 They will get hammered when volatility spikes up.
 For example, on February 5, 2018 XIV dropped 96% in one day and was terminated a few days later.

 Although all inverse volatility funds benefit from the normal contango term structure of volatility futures, they aren’t reasonable buy and hold choices for investors.
 Investors should hedge, or go to the sidelines if the market looks “toppy”.
 All your gains can evaporate in a big hurry if the market corrects or crashes.

 - Using the VIX Futures Term Structure to Predict Volatility ETP Prices